Updated: Oct 5, 2020

 This is wonderfully reminiscent of the approach taken by Marvel and the makers of the movie Black Panther in the creation of Wakanda.

 But here, once the play commenced, my initial impression was that this was perhaps a case of African Shakespeare lite.
 An attempt to do something similar to the RSC’s touring production of Hamlet, but executed not quite as well.
 King Richard wore a feathered crown and carried a horse hair sceptre, Moroccan style.
 The combatants Bolingbroke and Northumberland used sticks instead of swords to fight their duel.
 There was plenty of rhythmic music and chanting.
 Richard repeatedly cried:

 to command the attention, if not the obedience of her subjects.

 (photo: Evening Standard)

 The setting soon developed into somewhere both wider and narrower.
 This was England, just not a typical Shakespearean England.
 An England encased in bamboo within the oaken frame.
 The Duke of York's accent sounded incongruous at first, but on reflection this was entirely normal for an English courtier from the north, played by Coronation Street favourite Shobna Gulati.
 In contrast, Leila Farzad played the Queen as an ultra pitch-perfect Asian wife to the often frenetic, earthier, African/English king.
 And so we had a bit of a mishmash of voices on stage.
-I find this praiseworthy in many ways.
-This casting gives everyone a voice, a chance.
+This was praiseworthy in many ways.
+This casting gave everyone a voice, a chance.
 And yet here it also seemed to create an irreconcilable challenge to the dramatic unities.
 Was it possible that for Shakespeare’s Richard II, there were just too many different voices and accents?
 And even too much of a gender switch?
-This is all still taking so much unravelling for me.
+This can take quite a lot of unravelling.
 More than ever I need to dive into the programme notes to explore these challenges further.